cubert-hyperspectral/cuvis.ai.examples/README.md

 ## How to train

 After downloading the sample dataset and ImageNet dataset and extracting them into the data folder, the ``ImageNet_6ch_generator.py`` must be run.
-This will automatically create a six channel version of ImageNet.
+This will automatically create a six-channel version of ImageNet.

 Now the train.py script can be run.